-The proposed project's waste-related emissions would be reduced through compliance with the city's Recycling and Composting Ordinance and green building code requirements.
+Green Building Code requirements.
 These regulations reduce the amount of materials sent to a landfill, reducing GHGs emitted by landfill operations.
-These regulations also promote reuse of materials, conserving their embodied energy34 and reducing the energy required to produce new materials.
+These regulations also promote reuse of materials, conserving their embodied energy36 and reducing the energy required to produce new materials.

-Compliance with the city's street tree planting requirements would serve to increase carbon sequestration.
+Compliance with the City's Street Tree Planting requirements would serve to increase carbon sequestration, the proposed project includes the planting of two new street trees on Mission Street.
 Other regulations, including those limiting refrigerant emissions and the Wood Burning Fireplace Ordinance would reduce emissions of GHGs and black carbon, respectively.
-Regulations requiring low-emitting finishes would reduce volatile organic compounds (VOCs).35 Thus, the proposed project was determined to be consistent with San Francisco's GHG reduction strategy.36
+Regulations requiring low-emitting finishes would reduce volatile organic compounds (VOCs).37 Thus, the proposed project was determined to be consistent with San Francisco's GHG reduction strategy.38